chi-0828/Phishing-with-DNS-spoofing/README.md

 # Phishing-with-DNS-spoofing
-A Phishing website (fack facebook login page) and DNS spoofing demo
+A Phishing website (fack Facebook login page) and DNS spoofing demo
 ## Environment
 - [x] Virtual box (NAT network is required)
 - [x] Host VM x 2 (or more)
-- [x] Attacker amd victim both connect to NAT network
+- [x] Attacker and victim both connect to the NAT network
-- [X] A fack facebook login page
+- [X] A fack Facebook login page

 ## Setup
 ### Attacker
-- OS: Ubuntu 22.04 (kali and others that can use ettercap are accepted)
+- OS: Ubuntu 22.04 (Kali and others that can use ettercap are accepted)
 - NAT network (ip address: 10.0.2.4)

 ### Victim